imgproxy/imgproxy/docs/generating_the_url.md

 h:%height
 ```

 Defines the height of the resulting image.
 When set to `0`, imgproxy will calculate resulting height using the defined width and source aspect ratio.
-When set to `0` and rezizing type is `force`, imgproxy will keep the original height.
+When set to `0` and resizing type is `force`, imgproxy will keep the original height.

 Default: `0`